A Raspberry Pi screen is one of the first things you’ll need, regardless of what you’re using your Raspberry Pi for. But which one should you choose?

 Touchscreen Functionality (Resistive vs Capacitive)

 Touchscreen displays are commonly employed as Raspberry Pi screens due to their ability to provide interactivity, which is essential for various applications such as control panels, dashboards, and gaming.
-If your project does require touchscreen functionality, you’ll soon find out that there are two types of touch panel types available: resistive and capacitive.
+If you are looking into touchscreen digital signage applications, you’ll soon find out that there are two types of touch panel types available: resistive and capacitive.

 Capacitive touchscreen technology is the kind you find in smartphones and laptops.
 Capacitive screens require a conductive input, meaning they only work with fingers or a capacitive stylus.
 They provide a more responsive and precise touch experience while supporting multitouch functionality.